yoru01/Post-hACK/PIR workshop.md

   .pay(wager)
     .timeout(relativeTime(deadline), () => closeTo(Alice, informTimeout));
 ```
-Once all the players have accepted the wagers and have paid in the wagers the next step is the start of the game.
+Once all the players have accepted the wagers and have paid for the wagers, the next step is the start of the game.
-- A while loop is used to implement the feature of the game looping for the amount of trials set by the house and also until either of the players guess the right number.
+- A while loop is used to implement the feature of the game: looping for the number of trials set by the house and also until either of the players guesses the right number.
-- In reach we must use a var to represent mutable values i.e values that can change.
+- In reach, we must use a var to represent mutable values i.e values that can change.
-- A while loop in reach is not complete without its invariant.
-An invariant is a statement that must be true before , during and after the while loop, it is  necessary for reach programs during the verification process.
+- A while loop in Reach is not complete without its invariant.
+An invariant is a statement that must be true before, during, and after the while loop.
+It is necessary for Reach programs during the verification process.
-- In this while loop, Alice interacts with her `getHand` fuction inputing her guess then Bob does the same then their guesses are been assigned to a var at the end of the loop, these mutable variables are used in the conditions of the while loop to  know if theres a winner.
+- In this whole loop, Alice interacts with her getHand function, inputting her guess, then Bob does the same.
+Their guesses are assigned to a var at the end of the loop.
+These mutable variables are used in the conditions of the while loop to know if there's a winner.

 ```js
 //While loop that loops as long as  the conditions are not met